Estelle Harris: Personal life and death

 In 1952, after moving back to New York, Harris met window treatment salesman Sy Harris at a dance.
-Six months later, they were married.
-They had two sons, Eric (born 1957) and Glen (born 1961), and a daughter Taryn (born 1964).
+They married six months later.
+They had two sons, Eric (b.
+1957) and Glen (b.
+1962), and a daughter Taryn (b.
+1964).
 Eric is a social worker, Glen is a music promoter who doubled as his mother's unofficial manager, and Taryn is a former Nassau County police officer retired on disability.
 Harris also had three grandsons and one great-grandson.
 Once her children started school, Harris pursued acting roles, first in amateur productions, then dinner theatre and commercials.
+She retired from acting in 2015, only briefly returning to reprise the role of Mrs. Potato Head in Toy Story 4 (2019), which was her final film role.

 On September 20, 2001, the couple's car blew a tire and flipped twice, but they managed to escape serious injuries.
 Sy Harris died on January 11, 2021, predeceasing his wife by one year.

 On April 2, 2022, Harris died of natural causes at her home in Palm Desert, California, at the age of 93.